Global Knowledge Network

 Professor Fleur Johns

-Professor Fleur Johns is a Professor in Law at the University of New South Wales teaching and publishing widely in the areas of international law, socio-legal studies and legal theory.
+Professor Fleur Johns is a Professor in Law at UNSW Sydney and publishes widely in the areas of international law, socio-legal studies and legal theory.
 Currently, she is engaged in new work on the use of data analytics in humanitarian aid and development work.
 She has served as Articles Editor of the Leiden Journal of International Law.
 She was Co-Director of the Sydney Centre for International Law at the University of Sydney and also been Distinguished Visiting Professor at the University of Toronto, a Leverhulme Visiting Fellow at Birkbeck College (University of London) and she has been invited to be Shimizu Visiting Professor of Law at the LSE in London.
 Prior to commencing her academic career, she practised as a corporate lawyer with Sullivan & Cromwell LLP, in New York, specialising in international project finance.

 Professor Roger Morris

 Roger Morris is Professor of Molecular Neurobiology in the Department of Chemistry.
 His main research focus in recent years has been on the cellular mechanisms controlling the trafficking of normal (cellular) prion protein (PrPC) and its interaction with infectious prions (PrPSc) in neurons.
 The central player in the trafficking of both forms of prion protein on neurons is the mega-receptor, LRP-1.